sendsmaily/sendsmaily-wordpress-plugin/CONTRIBUTING.md

 # Releasing

-Relasing a new version of the plugin to Wordpress.org requires [SVN client](https://subversion.apache.org/packages.html).
+Releasing a new version of the plugin to Wordpress.org requires [SVN client](https://subversion.apache.org/packages.html).

 After creating a release in GitHub, plugin must also be deployed to Wordpress.org.
 The repository contains a handy script for that: